talhahzubayer/DCDM_group12/README.md

-  host = "localhost",              # Change if your MySQL server is on a different host port = 3306,					   # Default MySQL port dbname = "DCDM_CW1_GROUP12",     # Database name should match what you created in DBeaver user = "your_username,           # Replace with your MySQL username from DBeaver password = "your_password"       # # Replace with your MySQL password from DBeaver )
+  host = "localhost",              # Change if your MySQL server is on a different host port = 3306,					   # Default MySQL port dbname = "DCDM_CW1_GROUP12",     # Database name should match what you created in DBeaver user = "your_username",          # Replace with your MySQL username from DBeaver password = "your_password"       # Replace with your MySQL password from DBeaver )
 ```